AdityaManivel/AdityaManivel.github.io/README.md

   </div>

   <ul style="font-size: 0.9rem; line-height: 1.6; margin-top: 15px;">
-    <li>Worked with a 4-person team to create a robot capable of following a 5-meter track with >90% accuracy.</li>
+    <li>Worked with a 4-person team to create a robot capable of following a 5-meter black track using Arduino, achieving >90% line-following accuracy.</li>
-    <li>Independently engineered a custom KiCAD PCB with 20+ components to measure light reflectance.</li>
+    <li>Independently engineered a custom KiCAD PCB with a 20+ component array of potentiometers, resistors, photoresistors and LEDs to accurately measure light reflectance values.</li>
+    <li>Soldered through-hole components to a custom PCB and fabricated a light-shielding enclosure to mitigate ambient light interference.</li>
   </ul>
 </div>